12 November 2024

 After you’ve made the local authorities aware of the situation, it’s time to turn off the source of the gas leak.
 The main gas metre is generally present at the front or side of the house.
 So, locate the gas metre and turn off the gas to prevent leakage.

 Rotate the gas metre valve to the OFF sign to turn off the gas.
 If there’s no designated OFF sign in your gas metre, keep the handle across the gas inlet pipe at right angles to turn off the gas.
-Now, wait for the professionals to come and repair the leak without attempting to fix it yourself.

 How To Detect Faulty Gas Appliances?